Few days ago i tried to make my Android app can play music from URL.

 The Android API give to us a very useful class.
 Here i want show you how to make the streaming m3 mediaplayer using MediaPlayer class from Android API.
 This app use Android 2.2.

 Below you can see the UI of this app.
 It’s very simple.
+Also below you can get the link for downloading source code

 Here i show you only Activity file (StreamingMp3Player.java).
-If you want to see some other file from this Android project, please download the SOURCE.

 package com.hrupin.streamingmedia;